Question: "What is Palm Sunday?"

 Some 450 to 500 years prior to Jesus’ arrival in Jerusalem, the prophet Zechariah had prophesied the event we now call Palm Sunday: “Rejoice greatly, Daughter Zion! / Shout, Daughter Jerusalem! / See, your king comes to you, / righteous and victorious, / lowly and riding on a donkey, / on a colt, the foal of a donkey” (Zechariah 9:9).
 The prophecy was fulfilled in every particular, and it was indeed a time of rejoicing, as Jerusalem welcomed their King.
 Unfortunately, the celebration was not to last.
 The crowds looked for a Messiah who would rescue them politically and free them nationally, but Jesus had come to save them spiritually.
 First things first, and mankind’s primary need is spiritual, not political, cultural, or national salvation.

 Even as the coatless multitudes waved the palm branches and shouted for joy, they missed the true reason for Jesus’ presence.
 They could neither see nor understand the cross.
 That’s why, “as [Jesus] approached Jerusalem and saw the city, he wept over it and said, ‘If you, even you, had only known on this day what would bring you peace—but now it is hidden from your eyes.
 The days will come upon you when your enemies . . . will not leave one stone on another, because you did not recognize the time of God’s coming to you” (Luke 19:41–47).
 It is a tragic thing to see the Savior but not recognize Him for who He is.
-The crowds who were crying out “Hosanna!” on Palm Sunday were crying out “Crucify Him!” five days later (Matthew 27:22–23).
+The crowds who were crying out “Hosanna!” on Palm Sunday were crying out “Crucify Him!” later that week (Matthew 27:22–23).

 There is coming a day when every knee will bow and every tongue confess that Jesus Christ is Lord (Philippians 2:10–11).
 The worship will be real then.
 Also, John records a scene in heaven that features the eternal celebration of the risen Lord: “There before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb.
 They were wearing white robes and were holding palm branches in their hands” (Revelation 7:9, emphasis added).
 These palm-bearing saints will shout, “Salvation belongs to our God, who sits on the throne, and to the Lamb” (verse 10), and who can measure sum of their joy?